Protect Water Systems from the Impact of Forest Fires

 Turbidity curtain is most effective when placed strategically and installed per manufacturer recommendations.
 Curtain placement is key in ensuring that a sufficient containment area is created that allows appropriate settling time for suspended particles.
 The suggested curtain depth is (installed) within no less than 1 foot of the watershed's floor.
 Proper anchoring (on-land and in-water) will also determine the success of your project and protect your turbidity barrier for long-term use.
 See the Turbidity Curtain Installation Instructions for more information.

 Floating Debris Barrier for Sale

 In some circumstances, the water pollutants are not suspended beneath (or within) the water, but instead are floating on the surface.
-In these cases, Floating Debris Barrier (also known as Debris Boom), manufactured by and for sale by GEI Works, is the answer.
+In these cases, Floating Debris Barrier (also known as Debris Boom), manufactured by and for sale by Fire Suppression Tank, is the answer.
 It will create a containment area for floating contaminants and debris, and prevent them from moving downstream.

 For additional suggestions for minimizing the impact of forest fire and managinge wildfire runoff, please see:

 Do you have questions about the impact of forest fire?
 Contact Fire Suppression Tank at 1-863-270-8118 for answers!